UmutEmreOnder/Graph_Coloring/README.md

 | sample3.txt |        500         |      58862      |     122     |              134              |

 Actually, I was expecting LDO would be worse than WP.
 However, it is better than for sample2 and sample3.
-Nonetheless, the answer is still too far from the real answer for sample2.
+The answer is still too far from the real answer for sample2.